-E: Contact your state tax agency
+You should also contact your state tax agency

-Your W-2 IRS Taxes Withheld: Box 2
+Details on W-2 IRS Taxes Withheld in Box 2

-You control the amount of taxes you have listed in Box 2 on your W-2 via the Form W-4 you submitted
+You control the amount of taxes you have listed in Box 2 on your W2 via the Form W-4 you submitted

-It's a free tool that helps you determine the right amount of taxes you should ask your Employer to withhold with each of your paychecks.
-Set your Tax Return Goals
+.
+It's a free tool that helps you determine the right amount of taxes you should ask your employer to withhold with each of your paychecks.
+Set your tax return goals

 now before you taxercise your paycheck